 Comparison of COVID-19 mortality in care homes in the UK

 End-of-life support for people in care homes in the context of COVID-19

-Report by Annette Bauer, Josie Dixon and Adelina Comas-Herrera, last updated 1st May 2020
+Report by Annette Bauer and Josie Dixon, last updated 9th June 2020

-- Countries have primarily focused measures in care homes on the prevention or control of the infection rather than on palliative care.
-Most care homes are unprepared for the pandemic and not all are well-positioned to provide palliative care to their residents in this context.
+- Most countries have focused measures in care homes on the prevention or control of Covid-19 infection rather than on the provision of palliative care, with most care homes poorly-prepared and positioned to provide effective palliative care to their residents.

 Supporting people living with Dementia in Low and Middle Income countries: https://ltccovid.org/2020/04/10/supporting-people-living-with-dementia-and-their-carers-in-low-and-middle-income-countries-during-covid-19/

-Policy and practice measures to prevent and manage COVID-19 outbreaks in care homes
+Preventing and managing COVID-19 outbreaks in care homes and lessons learnt

 Report summarizing international examples of measures to prevent and manage COVID-19 outbreaks in residential care and nursing home settings, by Adelina Comas-Herrera, Elizabeth C. Ashcroft and Klara Lorenz-Dant, last updated 11th May 2020.